jgyy/fcc-scrape/placeholder.md

 let beagle = new Dog("Snoopy");

-Dog.prototype.isPrototypeOf(beagle);  // yields true

-// Fix the code below so that it evaluates to true ???.isPrototypeOf(Dog.prototype);
+// Only change code below this line
 ```

 # --solutions--